Dinosaur Town With Volcano Toilets

 After driving down the main street of Granger, Washington, a traveler might conclude that it was either the site of the world's greatest prehistoric fossil discovery, or that the town was built on the ruins of a defunct dino theme park.

-But no dinosaur fossils have ever been found in all of Washington State.
+But only one dinosaur bone fragment has been found in all of Washington State (and nowhere near Granger).
 And sorry -- no theme park.

 Yet a green velociraptor, a yellow stegosaurus, a brown triceratops -- nearly 30 cement dinos in all -- fill the town park and spill northward into downtown.